 Azure data lake storage gen 2 disaster recovery

 Azure Data Lake Gen2 disaster recovery can be a bit hectic and time-consuming.
-It has certain limitations which lead to fail sometimes.
+It has certain limitations which lead to failure sometimes.
 You can easily check out the link on their site to avoid all these failovers.

 Azure data lake storage monitoring is the metrics provided by the gen2 beneath the storage account present in the azure monitor.